wurstscript/WurstScript/manual.md

 # Operator Overloading

+Operator Overloading allows you to change the behaviour of internal operators +,-,*,/ for custom arguments.
+A quick example from the standard library (Vectors.wurst):

+    // Defining the "+" operator for the tupletype vec3
+    public function vec3.op_plus( vec3 v ) returns vec3
+        return vec3(this.x + v.x, this.y + v.y, this.z + v.z)

+    // Usage example
+    vec3 a = (1.,1.,1.)
+    vec3 b = (1.,1.,1.)
+    // Without Operator Overloading (the add function was replaced by it) vec3 c = a.add( b )
+    // With operator Overloading
+    vec3 c = a + b

+You can overload operators for existing types via Extension-Functions or via class-functions for the specific classtype.
+In order to define an overloading function it has to be named as following:

+_+_ - "op_plus"
+_-_ - "op_minus"
+_*_ - "op_mult"
+_/_ - "op_divReal"

 # Packages
-As mentioned above every codesegment written in Wurst has to be inside a _package_, packages define the code organization and separate namespaces.
+As mentioned above every code-segment written in Wurst has to be inside a _package_, packages define the code organization and separate name-spaces.
 Packages can also have global variables - every variable that is not inside another block (function/class/module) is declared global for that package.
 Packages can import other packages to access classes, functions, variables, etc. that are not defined private.